Ticket #34288 (closed defect: fixed)

 it seems that clang 3.1 is actually using an old (from apple) libstdc++ (4.2) library which is c++03 and not the latest one eg from gcc 4.6 or gcc 4.7.

-- Summary changed from clang3.1 cannot compile boost code (or c++11 based code) to clang ports use the old/dated libstdc++ from the host (gcc-4.2 based)
+Summary: clang3.1 cannot compile boost code (or c++11 based code)clang ports use the old/dated libstdc++ from the host (gcc-4.2 based)

 Yes, libstdc++ from the host is being used.
 This is the case with apple-gcc42 as well, but I see that the gccXX ports use their own libstdc++